Shamsul Haque Faridpuri: Career

-After completing his education, Faridpuri returned to his homeland in Bengal where he became a prominent teacher of hadith.
-He became the principal of Jamia Islamia Yunusia in Brahmanbaria in 1928 until 1935 when he founded the Gazalia Madrasa in Bagerhat.
-He then moved on to Ashraful Uloom in Bara Katara, Dhaka from 1936 until 1950.
+After completing his education, Faridpuri returned to his homeland in Bengal, where he became a prominent teacher of hadith.
+He became the principal of Jamia Islamia Yunusia in Brahmanbaria in 1928 until 1935, when he founded the Gazalia Madrasa in Bagerhat.
+He then moved on to Ashraful Uloom in Bara Katara, Dhaka, from 1936 until 1950.
 He founded the Jamia Islamia Darul Uloom Khademul Islam in his home village of Gawhardanga in 1937.
-In 1940, he founded Khademul Islam Jamat (Congregation of the Guardians of Islam), an organisation which promoted the implementation of Islamic ideals.
+In 1940, he founded Khademul Islam Jamat (Congregation of the Guardians of Islam), an organisation that promoted the implementation of Islamic ideals.
 He also founded the Anjuman-e-Tabligh-al-Quran (Association of Quranic Preaching) to challenge the activities of Christian Missionaries that were actively propagating to Muslims in the region.
 Faridpuri was an advocate of campaigns such as the Pakistan Movement and the Tablighi Jamaat.
 The Idaratul Ma`arif was a centre for Islamic research that was established by Faridpuri.
 From 1951 up until his death, he taught hadith classes in Jamia Qurania Arabia Lalbagh.
 He also founded the capital's Jamia Arabia Imdadul Uloom in Faridabad in 1956.